Bodo blouse

-Costume components
+Attire components

 Blouse

 The textile materials used in bodo blouse are usually thin, sheer and transparent; usually muslin, sheer cotton or silk.
 Muslin is the most favoured materials, it has loose threads that make it look transparent and suitable for hot and humid tropical climate.

-As the name implies, the term bodo in Bugis language means "short", which imply that this blouse is indeed short sleeved.
-The cut of bodo blouse is quite simple, it follows the square design with holes or openings for neck, two arms and waist.
-Some design might has front opening, while others do not which resembles a loose tube.
-It also quite loose to allow the blouse to fit all sizes, and the design did emphasize the drape quality of the sheer fabrics.
+As the name implies, the term bodo in the Makassar language means "short", which imply that this blouse is indeed short-sleeved.
+The cut of bodo blouse is quite simple, it follows the square design with holes or openings for the neck, two arms and waist.
+Some designs might have a front opening; others do not which can resemble a loose tube.
+It is also quite loose to allow the blouse to fit all sizes, and the design highlights the drape quality of the sheer fabrics.

 Sarong

 Bodo blouse is traditionally combined with a matching woven sarong that covered the waist.
-Commonly, Buginese people wore sarong wrapped around quite tightly.
+Commonly, Makassarese people wore sarong wrapped around quite tightly.
 However, in this outfit the sarong is deliberately fitted loosely to match the loose draped shape of the bodo blouse top.